muhafiz5814/resume-craft/README.md

 - Main project directory has two sub-directories for `Backend` and `Frontend`.

-Let's first run backend so that our frontend can connect with it.
+Let's first run backend so that frontend can connect with it.

 #### Start Backend

-- Open project in any code editor of your choice, open terminal then go the `Backend` directory from current main `resume-craft` directory using the following command:
+- Open project in any code editor of your choice, open terminal and then go to the `Backend` directory from current main `resume-craft` directory using the following command:
   ```bash
     cd Backend
   ```